January 28, 2020

 If you have a contract with a primary wholesaler, you have the opportunity to earn rebates on your purchases.
 These are based on volume, especially with generics, and they result in substantial savings when maximized.

 When you spread out your purchases among secondary suppliers, you risk not hitting your generic compliance requirements and miss out on thousands or even tens of thousands of dollars in rebates.
-Shopping smart means concentrating most of your purchases with your primary wholesaler, and buying from a secondary supplier when you know it won’t risk hitting your generic compliance ratio targets.
+Shopping smart means concentrating most of your purchases with your primary wholesaler, and buying from a secondary supplier when you know it won’t risk missing your contract incentives targets.

 If you find a drug priced so low that it seems too good to be true, it probably is.
 A prescription might have the right label, but there’s a chance that it might be counterfeited.